s6sewitt/s6sewitt/README.md

 - 🎓 I have studied both physics and economics
 - 👔 I have started my career in strategy consulting at BCG
 - 👔 I am currently working in Project Management in Robotics
-- 🎯 I am interested in transitioning to software engineering one day
+- 🎯 I am interested in software engineering
+- 🪂 I like paragliding, 🧗 climbing and ⛰️ the mountains

 <!---
 s6sewitt/s6sewitt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.